getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/manual-setup.md

   ../node_modules/react-native/packager/react-native-xcode.sh
 ```

-Additionally we add a build script called “Upload Debug Symbols to Sentry” which uploads debug symbols to Sentry.
+Additionally, we add a build script called “Upload Debug Symbols to Sentry” which uploads debug symbols to Sentry.

 #### Upload Debug Symbols to Sentry